MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-03.md

 ![mrlearning-azure](images/mrlearning-azure/tutorial3-section4-step1-1.png)

-From there drag the prefab **ObjectDetectionManager** into the scene hierarchy.
+From there drag the prefab **ObjectDetectionManager** into the scene Hierarchy.

 ![mrlearning-azure](images/mrlearning-azure/tutorial3-section4-step1-2.png)

-In the hierarchy window locate the **ObjectDetectionManager** object and select it.
+In the Hierarchy window locate the **ObjectDetectionManager** object and select it.
-The **ObjectDetectionManager** prefab contains the **ObjectDetectionManager (script)** component and as you can see from the inspector window it depends on several settings.
+The **ObjectDetectionManager** prefab contains the **ObjectDetectionManager (script)** component and as you can see from the Inspector window it depends on several settings.
 Those settings you have to retrieve from two places, first from the **Azure Portal** and secondly from the **Custom Vision Dashboard** website.

-Now find the **SceneController** object in your scene hierarchy and select it.
+Now find the **SceneController** object in your scene Hierarchy and select it.

 ![mrlearning-azure](images/mrlearning-azure/tutorial3-section4-step1-3.png)

-You see *Object Detection Manager* field in the **SceneController** component is empty, drag the **ObjectDetectionManager** from the hierarchy into that field and save the scene.
+You see *Object Detection Manager* field in the **SceneController** component is empty, drag the **ObjectDetectionManager** from the Hierarchy into that field and save the scene.

 ![mrlearning-azure](images/mrlearning-azure/tutorial3-section4-step1-4.png)